Joint Living Trust

 Real property transferred into the joint trust must be conveyed by deed that is properly recorded in the county where the property is located, and the trust should be structured to preserve the stepped-up basis in property under IRC Section 1014 upon each spouse's death.

-Common Joint Living Trust Mistakes to Avoid
+Common Joint Revocable Trust Mistakes to Avoid

 Failing to properly fund the joint trust by retitling bank accounts, investment accounts, real property, and other assets into the name of the trust, which means those assets will still need to go through probate despite the existence of the trust.